acrotron/aye-blog/content/blog/2025-11-16-ayechat-rag-deep-dive.md

 ## Conclusion

-Building the RAG system for Aye Chat was a journey of careful trade-offs.
-The initial version successfully establishes a performant, private, and non-intrusive foundation.
-By choosing a lightweight local model and database, implementing a progressive background indexing strategy, and carefully managing system resources, we've created a feature that provides context-aware assistance without getting in the user's way.
-The current implementation is a strong starting point, and we are excited to build upon it by incorporating the more advanced retrieval techniques outlined in our roadmap.
-The result will be an even smarter, more helpful coding companion for the command line.
+Developing the RAG system for Aye Chat has been an exercise in balancing power, privacy, and performance.
+Our focus has been on creating a local-first, non-intrusive tool that aligns with our core principles.
+The current implementation provides a solid foundation for code-aware assistance, and the roadmap we've laid out shows our path toward making it even more precise and helpful.

 ---
 ## About Aye Chat

 Aye Chat is an open-source, AI-powered terminal workspace that brings the power of AI directly into your command-line workflow.
 Edit files, run commands, and chat with your codebase without ever leaving the terminal.

-Find the project on GitHub: [https://github.com/acrotron/aye-chat](https://github.com/acrotron/aye-chat)
+Find the project on GitHub: [https://github.com/acrotron/aye-chat](https://github.com/acrotron/aye-chat/tree/main#aye-chat-ai-powered-terminal-workspace)